 NOW

-- I’m writing an article with my friend and colleague Dr. LeConté J. Dill about solidarity exchanges in university classrooms.
-This is a practice I’ve been doing for a few years now, so the article is a chance to unpack the practice and tease out the ethical commitments that motivate it.
-LeConté and I have been writing back and forth to one another on a google doc for about a year – a type of epistolary writing between colleagues– exploring this practice and whatever else it spins us off into.
-We’ve been writing to one another not for the goal to publish but just as an outgrowth of our friendship and mutual respect.
-When the opportunity to write this piece came along, it made so much sense because it builds easily on what we had been writing and exploring together privately.
-Pieces that start in a place like that always feel right.
+- I have an article in motion with my friend and colleague Dr. LeConté J. Dill about solidarity exchanges in university classrooms.
+This is a practice we have been doing for a few years now, so the article is a chance to unpack the practice and tease out the ethical commitments that motivate it.
 The piece is for a special issue in Feminist Formations on “Feminist Visions and Struggles for a Gradeless University.”
+We sent the piece off for review this summer and will probably get feedback and get to a revision sometime this fall.

-Here are a few items I have at the top of my reading list this season.
-Some are connected to projects, and others I’ve simply been wanting to read for a while.
+Here are a few items I have at the top of my personal reading list this fall.

 - Musimathics, Vol. 2: The Mathematical Foundations of Music by Gareth Loy.